Life’s full of challenges already: completing your registration form should not be one of them.

 Technically, to make this seamless, you need to set the field HTML to the appropriate input type.
 The relevant types you should be using are:

 Users will thank you for this with higher conversion rates.

-Registration forms often require users to accept T&Cs.
+Registration forms (especially forms in the financial sector) often require users to accept T&Cs.
 There are plenty of ways to display them but the simplest is to provide a link to the full document with a radio button for people to select.